prof-rossetti/intro-to-python/exercises/web-app-2023/deployment/DEPLOYING.md

 Login to [Render](https://dashboard.render.com) and visit the dashboard.

 Create a New "Web Service".

+Update the name, as desired.

-Choose your own repository by specifying its public URL (at the bottom of the page).
+Choose your own repository by specifying its public URL (Public Git Repository).

 Specify start command: